 Baked potatoes can get a little dull sometimes.
 While they can be very tasty loaded up with sinful amounts of butter or sour cream, they still don’t shine on the plate.
 I like twice-baked versions, where you scoop out the cooked flesh, mix it with goodies like cheese, broccoli and green onions, then return the mixture to the skins and bake again till hot.
 But even that fiddly preparation gets old after a while.
 I recently remembered a great potato idea featured several years ago one of my favourite food blogs, 101 Cookbooks, in which perfectly baked spuds are stuffed with arugula which has been liberally doused with creamy dressing.
 Here’s my first attempt.
 It was divine.
 I’ll be serving these often.

-2 cups washed arugula (baby arugula is really nice if you can find it)
+- 2 cups (500 mL) washed arugula (baby arugula is really nice if you can find it)

-2 tablespoons plain yogurt (Greek, if you have it)
+- 2 tablespoons (30 mL) plain yogurt (Greek, if you have it)

 - Preheat oven to 400F.